VRJams/vrjams.github.io/docs/graphics.md

 --------------------------------------------------------------------------------------------------------------
 {: .mt-2 .mb-4}

 These are not graphical shaders, but programs run on the GPU to harness its highly parallel architecture.
-They usually rely on much more data beng moved to and from the GPU and require a deeper understanding of GPU hardware and parallel programming methods and challenges to be used effectively, but can also be extremely useful and powerful.
+They usually rely on much more data being moved to and from the GPU and require a deeper understanding of GPU hardware and parallel programming methods and challenges to be used effectively, but can also be extremely useful and powerful.